maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 }
 ```

 Once "a" has finished building it returns the output location.
 The "out" output for "a" is at `4oymiquy7qobjgx36tejs35zeqt24qpe`.
 The template string `{{ uyfzbklpblwxplhwei63mtj3pnh2w3yr:out }}` is replaced with the store path plus the output hash.
 Our local store path `/home/maxm/bramble/bramble_store_padding/bramble_`, but it will be different depending on your system.
-This is what the "b" derivation would look like before it starts building.
-With this step complete the derivation builder can expect the derivation to reference paths when it is run.
+Combine those together, replace the original template string and you get this derivation.

 ```json
 {